 This course aims to develop group performance skills though the exploration of jazz and popular musical styles.
 Students develop practical musical skills, improvisation techniques, and collaborative performance approaches.
 This course is offered over a period of two semesters (long and thin).
 At the end of the first semester, a student will receive the midterm mark and an incomplete.
 The final mark will be given upon the completion of the course after the second semester.

-Prerequisites: US CR: 3/0/3
+Prerequisites: Previous instrumental or vocal experience US CR: 3/0/3